James Gettis

 James Gettis (May 4, 1816 – December 14, 1867) was a lawyer and judge in Tampa, Florida.
 He was the second lawyer in Tampa.
 Gettis was also a city councilman, and state representative, and the first town clerk.

 Originally from Pennsylvania, Gettis came to Tampa in 1848.
-He promoted development of Tampa and sought to bring rail service to the area.
+He promoted the development of Tampa and sought to bring rail service to the area.

 An ardent Confederate secessionist during the Civil War, he attended Florida's Secession Convention and signed the Ordinance of Secession, and was the hero of the Battle of Tampa.

 Lawyer and judge

 He was the second lawyer admitted to the bar in Tampa, on October 24, 1848, and tutored other law students, including John A. Henderson and Henry L. Mitchell.
 James McKay Sr. was one of his clients.
 His law office was on Franklin Street.

 In 1865, Gettis was appointed Circuit and Probate judge.